ishaksebsib/agentfs/MANUAL.md

 ls ./my-agent-mount/
 ```

-To unmount, use `fusermount -u ./my-agent-mount`.
+To unmount, use `fusermount -u ./my-agent-mount` on Linux or `umount ./my-agent-mount` on macOS.

 ### `agentfs run`